Dart-Code/Website/_docs/settings.md

 ### dart.flutterSdkPaths
 An array of paths that either directly point to a Flutter SDK or the parent directory of multiple Flutter SDKs that can be used for fast SDK switching.
 These paths are not used directly when searching for an SDK.
 When this setting is populated, the version number in the status bar can be used to quickly switch between SDKs.
 Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).

+### dart.getDartSdkCommand
+Get the Dart SDK path from a command.
+Useful when using tools such as direnv, asdf, mise...
+The command should exit with a 0 status code and it should print to the standard output just the path to the SDK.
+If the command fails (non zero exit or bad path), the extension will keep looking for other SDK paths.
+Some configuration examples can be found in: https://github.com/Dart-Code/Dart-Code/pull/5377

+### dart.getFlutterSdkCommand
+Get the Flutter SDK path from a command.
+Useful when using tools such as direnv, asdf, mise...
+The command should exit with a 0 status code and it should print to the standard output just the path to the SDK.
+If the command fails (non zero exit or bad path), the extension will keep looking for other SDK paths.
+Some configuration examples can be found in: https://github.com/Dart-Code/Dart-Code/pull/5377

 ### dart.sdkPath
 The location of the Dart SDK to use for analyzing and executing code.
 If blank (or not a valid SDK), Dart Code will attempt to find it from the `PATH` environment variable.
 When editing a Flutter project, the version of Dart included in the Flutter SDK is used in preference.
 Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).